 Dr. Tonmoy Sharma believes that addiction problems have an underlying mental condition, and it’s only proper that both cases are treated simultaneously.
-That is why the Sovereign Health CEO is pushing for dual diagnosis as the best way to deal with the alarming rise of substance abuse in the United States.
+That is why Dr. Tonmoy Sharma, author, and mental health specialist, is pushing for dual diagnosis as the best way to deal with the alarming rise of substance abuse in the United States.

 The U.S. government reported that over 20 million American adults were identified as substance users in 2014, and nearly eight million confirmed cases were labeled as co-occurring situations.
 These patients, per the same data supplied by the government, were known to struggle with drug addiction and mental disorders at the same time.

 The report somehow supported the assertion made by Dr. Sharma that “addiction doesn’t exist in a vacuum.”
 The government figures serve as a strong argument that the dual diagnosis approach is necessary to solve America’s worsening drug addiction problem, stressed the Sovereign chief.

 Why Dual Diagnosis Works